Last Updated on

 Lighter or matches

-Portable generator: This is a great-to-have option.
+best portable generator for hurricane season: This is a great-to-have option.

 When you buy a portable generator, you can use it at home or take it with you should you need to evacuate.